perl-foundation-outreach/season-of-docs-ideas/big.md

-*Big* issues in Perl 6 documentation
+*Big* issues in Raku documentation
 ========================

 Description
 -----------

-Perl 6 documentation was, from the beginning, decoupled from language development.
+Raku documentation was, from the beginning, decoupled from language development.
 It was thus started much later than language itself, and mainly done by people not involved in the programming effort itself.
 This essentially resulted in a decoupling of both efforts,